-Read More about Dress Decode or Undress CodeThe search for cross-cooperation is not a fad: through better cooperation, it addresses a need to optimize a company’s resources, information, and know-how.
+Read More about Rebound—or the Joys of FailureThe search for cross-cooperation is not a fad: through better cooperation, it addresses a need to optimize a company’s resources, information, and know-how.
 In other words, get rid of silos and create greater coherence, and effectiveness.

 Cross-cooperation must be targeted and useful because of its cost and also because it often challenges the status quo and the positions acquired by the various units of the group.
 Therefore, it is necessary to promote it realistically and to gauge its implementation and benefits.